fnproject/ext-statsapi/README.md

 The `success` element will be set to success` if the API call is successful.
 If the API call is unsuccessful then `success` element will be set to `error` and an additional element `error` will contains a description of the failure.

-The `data` element contains elements `completed` and `failed`.
+The `data` element contains elements `completed`, `failed` and `durations`.

-* The `completed` element contains an array of objects.
+* The `completed` element is an array of objects.
 Each object contains a single observation of the `fn_api_completed` counter metric at a specific time.
 This is a count of the number of successful function calls since the server was started.
 * The `failed` element is an array of objects.
 Each object contains a single observation of the `fn_api_failed` counter metric at a specific time.
 This is a count of failed (or timed out) function calls since the server was started.
 If there were no failures the array may be empty.
+* The `durations` element is an array of objects.
+Each object contains a single calculated value of the rolling mean `fn_span_agent_submit` histogram metric, where the rolling mean is calculated over a period of one minute.

 ## Design notes